ignotur/NINA/README.md

 The code requires GSL to be compiled.

+## Compilation

 The code needs to be compiled as following:
+'''
 cd ymw16_v1.2.2
 make
 cd ../
 make
+'''